djurdjen/timeline-events/README.md

 # Timeline events

-A package for firing events at custom points on a virtual timeline.
+A package for firing events at custom intervals on a virtual timeline.

 ### [Demo](https://codepen.io/djurdjen/pen/bGNBmrQ)